fedwiki/test-pages-xfer/README.md

-# exploring transfer of ownership of github pages
+# example transfer of ownership of github pages

-We intend to transfer a repo to an organization.
+We intend to transfer a plugin repo from to a github organization.

-There are files we care about shared via public dobbs.github.io urls.
+There are files in that repo published as github pages which are used in pages out in the wider federation.
+We have learned that the transfer of a repo breaks the links to those published github pages.

-With this repo we will test how references to those urls survive transfer.
+With this repo we are testing how to repair the links for the pages in the wider federation.